-Note: 1.
-The frequency of the Watchdog Oscillator is voltage dependent, as shown in the Electrical Characteristics section.
+Note: The frequency of the Watchdog oscillator is voltage-dependent as shown in the Electrical Characteristics section.

 The WDR (Watchdog Reset) instruction should always be executed before the Watchdog Timer is enabled.
 This ensures that the reset period will be in accordance with the Watchdog Timer prescale settings.
-If the Watchdog Timer is enabled without reset, the Watchdog Timer may not start counting from zero.
+If the Watchdog Timer is enabled without reset, the Watchdog Timer may not start to count from zero.

-To avoid unintentional MCU reset, the Watchdog Timer should be disabled or Reset before changing the Watchdog Timer Prescale Select.
+To avoid unintentional MCU resets, the Watchdog Timer should be disabled or reset before changing the Watchdog Timer Prescale Select.